verath/hacky-easter-2019/04-Disco2/README.md

 Let's tackle the rotation first.
 Maybe we can just alter some values of the mirror pieces to set their rotations to 0?
-After some quick searching we find the definitions for the mirror segements in the [js/mirrors.js](https://hackyeaster.hacking-lab.com/hackyeaster/challenges/disco2/js/mirrors.js) file.
+After some quick searching we find the definitions for the mirror segments in the [js/mirrors.js](https://hackyeaster.hacking-lab.com/hackyeaster/challenges/disco2/js/mirrors.js) file.
 However, since each entry consists of only three values it seems likely that the definitions in the mirrors.js file is only for the (x, y, z) locations.
 The rotation must be set somewhere else...